NHSDigital/integration-adaptor-mhs/mhs/running-mhs-adaptor-locally.md

-# Running the MHS and SCR adaptors locally
+# Running the MHS adaptor locally

-It may be useful to run these adaptors in a local environment.
+It may be useful to run this adaptor in a local environment.
 The following is a step-by-step guide on how to set this up.

 * Pre-requisite: [Set up NHS Digital OpenTest connection](../setup-opentest.md)
 * Requirements: